Berkeley Square Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of Berkeley Square is 84 minutes (1h 24m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Berkeley Square (1933) is 84 minutes (1h 24m).
+Directed by Frank Lloyd, the film runs for 84 minutes in its complete theatrical version.

 Verdict Summary